Note: I get commissions for purchases made through links in this post.

 - Whynter IMC-490SS

 A couple of other countertop ice makers that seem to be models all their own are the Vremi Portable and the Avalon Bay AB-ICE26S.
 While popular, I still think the EFIC108 is better.

 You Might Not Need a Portable Countertop Ice Maker

 Do you have a refrigerator with a built-in ice maker?
 If you have a newer model, odds are that you do.
 Odds are also that this ice maker will work better than even the EFIC108.

-If you’re like me and don’t own that kind of fridge, you still might find it easier to trot down to the neighborhood convenience store, pick up a bag or two of ice, and dump it into your cooler.
+If you’re like me and don’t own that kind of fridge, you still might find it easier to trot down to the neighborhood convenience store, pick up a bag or two of ice, and dump it into your cooler, than to make ice on your own.

 If you don’t want to be constantly making trips to the store for ice though, get yourself an Frigidaire EFIC108.

 Since this is a portable unit, you can quite easily use it in an RV, on a boat, at a campground, while tailgating in a parking lot, or any other similar situation you can think of.

 Why You Should Get the Frigidaire EFIC108 (or Della Premium)

-The EFIC108 is fast, relatively speaking.
-You can get your first batch of 9 bullet-shaped “cubes” in about 7 minutes.
-You won’t get the same speed from your freezer, nor will you get it from most other countertop ice makers.
+The Frigidaire EFIC108 portable ice maker is fast, relatively speaking.
+You can get your first batch of 9 bullet-shaped ice “cubes” in about 7 minutes.
+You won’t get the same speed of ice production from your freezer, nor will you get it from most other countertop ice makers.
 The Magic Chef HNIM27SV does produce ice at roughly the same pace, but it costs significantly more money.

 If you run the Frigidaire for about an hour, you’ll end up with a nice bucket of ice – enough to keep several friends’ drinks cold for as long as necessary.
-Della claims you can make 26 pounds of ice in a day.
+Della claims you can make 26 pounds of ice per day.

 Compared to other models, the ice from the Frigidaire tends to stay cold longer.
 This should mean the ice lasts longer, which in turn, should mean you need to produce less of it.